iterative/dvc.org/static/docs/get-started/connect-code-and-data.md

 `-d src/prepare.py` and `-d data/data.xml` mean that the `prepare.dvc` stage file depends on them to produce the result.
-When you run `dvc repro` next time (see next chapter) DVC will automatically check these dependencies and decide whether this stage is up to date or or whether it requires rebuilding.
+When you run `dvc repro` next time (see next chapter) DVC will automatically check these dependencies and decide whether this stage is up to date or or whether it should be executed to regenerate its outputs.

 `-o data/prepared` specifies the output directory processed data will be put into.
 The script creates two files in it – that will be used later to generate